lagp0310/markdown-docs-translation-tracker/README.md

 A simple tool to keep tracking of translation of documentation written in Markdown.
 It uses [franc](https://github.com/wooorm/franc) as a library to detect languages on files and [iso-639-3](https://github.com/wooorm/iso-639-3) to get each language in a human-readable format.

+## Why?

+The idea behind this project is to have an automated tool that can keep track of which files are translated or not in a repository that contains documentation written in Markdown.
+This way, translation becomes a little bit easier.
+From the main Readme, the team can see file list and probable language of each file.
+The table also provides direct access to each file by creating a link to it and placing it into the table.

+## Features.

+- Recursively explore directories to detect the language for each file.
+- File Inclusion and Exclusion.
+- Directory Inclusion and Exclusion.
+- File Format (Extension) Inclusion and Exclusion.
+- Exclude languages from being detected.
+- Markdown Table generation with links to files in the repository.

+## Planned Features.

+- Sorting languages in table.
+For example, place all English files at the top.
+- Show words percentage on each detected language.
+- Text exclusion.
+For example, exclude English content that should not be translated (as some code).

 ## Getting Started.

 1. Install dependencies.